zackhanni/soundslikesoma/_services/podcast-recording-studios.md

   <div class="row justify-content-center">
     <div class="col-12 col-md-6">
       <h2>Podcast Studios in Philadelphia, PA</h2>
       <p>We offer everything you could require to complete your next podcast project.
 Everything from pre-production preparation to sound effects and music will be professionally handled by us for you.
-Our <strong>podcast recording studios<strong> and staff are equipped to meet any challenge you may provide!</p>
+Our <strong>podcast recording studios</strong> and staff are equipped to meet any challenge you may provide!</p>
     </div>
     <div class="col-12 col-md-6">
       <h2>Podcasting Services</h2>